 Phase 1: Building a dynamic model that would estimate impact with a given resource envelope and allocation

-In the first phase of the project, Pharos developed a model, using NI’s own cost and achievable coverage approximations, and the Lives Saved Tool developed by Johns Hopkins University, that would estimate the number of lives saved and negative health outcomes averted (such as anemia, low birth weight, stunting etc.) This allowed NI to strategically maximize the deployment of its resources across its 10 countries and towards the most cost-effective interventions, to determine the optimal spending pattern that would save the most lives and prevent the most negative health outcomes.
-From the coverage estimates, Pharos was also able to estimate the amount of human capital, as measured in the value of increased educational attainment and resulting lifetime productivity.
+In the first phase of the project, Pharos developed a model, using NI’s own cost and achievable coverage approximations, and the Lives Saved Tool developed by Johns Hopkins University, that would estimate the number of lives saved and negative health outcomes averted (e.g., anemia, low birth weight, stunting).
+This allowed NI to strategically maximize the deployment of its resources across its 10 countries and towards the most cost-effective interventions, to determine the optimal spending pattern that would save the most lives and prevent the most negative health outcomes.
+From the coverage estimates, Pharos also estimated the amount of human capital developed per intervention, as measured in the value of increased educational attainment and resulting lifetime productivity.

 Phase 2: Estimation of Return on Investment